Vyxx8/vx-StarterGift/README.md

    - Customize the items you want to include in the gift box for your server.

 ## Support
-For any questions or troubleshooting, feel free to reach out to me on discord '_machooman_'
+For any questions or troubleshooting, feel free to reach out to me on discord -- _machooman_ --

 ---